Geoff-Hignett/react-website/posts/use-state.md

 Take a look at **rows 3 and 7** to see how to implement useEffect.
 Since setting a localStorage value falls outside the scope of React this should be done inside useEffect. useEffect takes **two arguments**.
 The **first is a function** and the **second is an optional dependency array**.
 Notice that our dependency array on **line 9** is empty.
 This tells the Hook to **run only on first render**.
 If we removed the array, useEffect would **run on every render**.

 Now let's look at a slightly more complex situation involving state.
 This time we cannot choose our dependencies.
 Since our Hook uses the reactive value _name_ we must declare it as a dependency.
 If _name_ changes, localStorage will be reset.
+Whenever declared dependencies are subjected to change, useEffect will be triggered.

 ![tailwind css for blog page](/blog/use-state/second.jpg)